Pontiac Firebird (third generation): 1984

 The RPO "Y84" & "Y81" Recaro Edition Trans Am S/E's were slightly revised.
 The 305 H.O.
 L69 engine was now the only available engine.
 The exterior still featured a Black painted body, but gone was the Gold paint on the lower half of the body.
-All now featured Black painted, RPO W62 Aero package ground effects, the special "RECARO T/A" door handle inserts, the 1983 style Gold-plated Black and Gold Firebird Medallions on the sail panels, Gold painted High Tech 15-inch rims with a Black plastic center cap and Gold Firebird logo, WS6 package, functional cold air induction "Turbo Hood", with a Gold "fade" decal and Gold "5.0 Liter H.O." script on the turbo hood's bulge, Gold "TRANS AM" decals on the fenders and right side of the rear bumper, a special 3-row Gold pinstripe that wrapped around 98% of the lower area of the car, extending up, around the wheelwells, (similar to the 2nd Generaration Y84 S/E Trans Am's pinstripes).
-The interior still featured its namesake Tan leather Recaro seats.
-This was the swan song year for Pontiac's storied Black and Gold RPO "Y84" Trans Am S/E's, and 1321 Recaro T/A's were produced.
+All now featured Black painted, RPO W62 Aero package ground effects, the special "RECARO T/A" door handle inserts, the 1983 style gold-plated black and gold Firebird medallions on the sail panels, gold-painted high-tech 15-inch wheels with a black plastic center cap and gold Firebird logo, WS6 package, functional cold air induction "Turbo Hood", with a gold "fade" decal and gold "5.0 Liter H.O." script on the turbo hood's bulge, gold "TRANS AM" decals on the fenders and right side of the rear bumper, a special 3-row gold pinstripe that wrapped around 98% of the lower area of the car, extending up, around the wheelwells, (similar to the second generation Y84 S/E Trans Am's pinstripes).
+The interior still featured its namesake tan leather Recaro seats.
+This was the swan song year for Pontiac's black and gold RPO "Y84" Trans Am S/E's, and 1,321 Recaro T/A's were produced.